emxmalene/INF1002-Lab/README.md

 # INF1002-Lab
+# FOR SIT STUDENTS ONLY

-	You may download the "All.zip".py files to access the past weeks lab codes.
+You may download the "All.zip".py files in the respective branches, ignore the ones in main.
  Cheers